Ken Harris (politician): Death

-On September 20, 2008, at approximately 1:45 in the morning, Harris was shot outside of the New Haven Lounge in northeast Baltimore City.
+On September 20, 2008, at approximately 1:45 a.m., Harris was shot outside of the New Haven Lounge in northeast Baltimore City.
 Four men, with their faces covered and at least one of them armed with a hand gun, surprised Harris and the club's owner during an apparent robbery attempt at the club's front entrance.
 Harris was chased to his car by one of the men when the assailant shot through the window of Harris' Toyota, striking him in the chest.
 The men then robbed the club and fled out a back door leading to an alley behind the shopping center.
 Harris was taken to Johns Hopkins Hospital where he was pronounced dead shortly after 2:00 am.

 On November 14, 2008, Baltimore City police announced the arrest of two suspects in the case.
+Ultimately, three individuals would stand trial: 22-year-old Charles Y. McGaney and 17-year-old Jerome Williams were convicted in Baltimore City Circuit and sentenced to life plus 30 years.
+22-year-old Gary A. Collins was convicted of the robbery of club patrons, but not the murder of Harris.

 More than 1,500 people, including Governor Martin O'Malley, former Governor Robert Ehrlich, Senator Ben Cardin and Congressman Dutch Ruppersberger, attended his funeral at the Murphy Fine Arts Building on the campus of Morgan State University.
 All state of Maryland flags were flown at half-staff on the day of his funeral.